 - We make all reasonable attempts to accommodate the needs of disabled travelers.

 - The USS Bowfin Submarine Museum & Park is not ADA accessible.

 Reservations may be canceled free of charge up to 48 hours prior to your scheduled tour service for a full refund.
 No-shows and cancellations less than 48 hours in advance are non-refundable.

 - Deluxe Option Features

-- Lunch is included from Pacific Aviation Museum’s Laniakea Café.
+- Lunch is included from Pearl Harbor Aviation Museum’s Laniakea Café.